How To Worry No More

 Joining us on the show today, we have Bruce Van Horn, who is just a phenomenal, phenomenal guy.
 Bruce and I go back a ways.
 I’ve got to tell you that one of the things I love about Bruce is just his incredible happiness and positivity.

-He has written the book, Worry No More, which is The 4 Steps to Stop Worrying and Start Living, and as a gift to our listeners and readers, he is giving away the first 4 chapters to the book!
+He has written the book, Worry No More, which is The 4 Steps to Stop Worrying and Start Living.

 The opening of the book is a dedication to his boys.
 It reads: